Sanjana-tech16/BusReservationSystem/README.md

 2. Book Ticket
 3. Cancel Ticket
 4. Exit
 Enter your choice: 1

 Bus No: 101 | From: Coimbatore | To: Chennai | Available Seats: 40
 Bus No: 102 | From: Bangalore | To: Coimbatore | Available Seats: 35

+🧠 Key Concepts Implemented
+1)Classes and Objects – Represent buses and the system 2)Encapsulation – Keeps data private within the class 3)ArrayList – Manages multiple bus records
+4)Scanner Class – Handles user input
+5)Control Flow (Switch Case) – Menu-based navigation

 💡 Future Enhancements
-Add user login system
+🚀 Add user login and admin module
-Store data in a database (MySQL / SQLite)
+💾 Store data permanently using MySQL or SQLite
-Add GUI interface using JavaFX or Swing
+🖥️ Create a GUI interface using JavaFX or Swing
-Include ticket fare and payment simulation
+💰 Include ticket pricing and payment simulation

 👩‍💻 Author
 S. Sanjana
 🎓 B.Tech Information Technology
 💬 “Coding simple, building smart!”
+📧 (Add your email or LinkedIn link here if you want)

+🌟 Support & Feedback
+If you like this project, give it a ⭐ on GitHub!
+Feedback and suggestions are always welcome 😄

+🏷️ License
+This project is open-source and free to use for educational purposes.